Laval City Council

 The Laval City Council is the governing body in the mayor–council government in the city of Laval, Quebec, Canada.
 It is composed of the mayor and 21 councillors.
 They are elected to four year terms with the next election scheduled for November 2025.
 Statutory meetings are held on the first Monday of each month.

+As of the municipal election, Mouvement Lavallois has a majority on the city council and the mayor's office.
+Two other parties are represented on council Action Laval at 5 seats and Parti Laval at 2 seats.

 Sectors

 Currently the city is divided into six sectors (secteurs in French) which only approximately cover the territories of the former municipalities.
 They are: